Renewable energy in Mackay Isaac Whitsunday

 Pumped hydro

-Pumped hydro is an important part of the energy transformation and will allow power to flow when the sun isn’t shining, and the wind isn’t blowing.
+Pumped hydro allows power to flow when the sun isn't shining, and the wind isn't blowing.

 Agriculture